Decor Ideas

 This is the kind of living room people save because it feels easy to imagine living in, not just photographing.

-Saveable Feng Shui Directions by Room
+Feng Shui Inspiration by Mood

 Wood shelving, warm upholstery, and one lamp can carry more mood than a room full of smaller decorative fixes.